 De-worming medication sees your dog fully recovered relatively quickly.
 It may take several weeks as medication must be given in stages, but you can expect your dog to be free of worms in weeks rather than months.
 If your dog has heartworms however, recovery may not only be much harder to achieve, but it could take months depending on the case.

-It can be helpful to read first hand accounts from owners and seeing commonly asked questions answered by our in-house vets.
+It can be helpful to read first-hand accounts from owners and seeing commonly asked questions answered by vets.
 Check out our guide to Worm Infestations in Dogs for more details.

 How Are Worms Similar in Dogs and Humans?